 Because Ally Bank is an insured depository institution and Ally and IB Finance are BHCs, direct or indirect control of us-whether through the ownership of voting securities, influence over management or policies, or other means-is subject to approvals, conditions, and other restrictions under federal and state laws.
-Refer to Bank Holding Company, Financial Holding Company, and Depository Institution Status earlier in this section.
+Refer to the section above titled Bank Holding Company, Financial Holding Company, and Depository Institution Status for additional information.
 These laws may differ in their purposes, definitions and presumptions of control, and restrictions, which for example is the case for the BHC Act and the Change in Bank Control Act.
 Investors are responsible for ensuring that they do not, directly or indirectly, acquire control of us in contravention of these laws.